GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E02_MythTrack.md

 &nbsp;

-## Carol: my image of you Pirate Lady!
+## Track 2, Carol: my image of you Pirate Lady!

 Carol got her fiction creation, the Pirate Lady, come to life in title of episode 2.